The Battle of Midway (film)

-The Battle of Midway is a 1942 American short documentary film directed by John Ford.
-It is a montage of color footage of the Battle of Midway with voice overs of various narrators, including Johnny Governali, Donald Crisp, Henry Fonda, and Jane Darwell.
+The Battle of Midway is a 1942 American short documentary film directed, co-edited and produced by John Ford.
+It is a montage of color footage of the Battle of Midway with voiceovers of narrators, Donald Crisp, Henry Fonda, and Jane Darwell.

+The 18-minute film was distributed by 20th Century Fox, and earned one of four inaugural Academy Awards for Best Documentary in 1942.

 Plot

-The film begins with a male narrator (Donald Crisp) explaining where Midway Island is and its strategic importance.
-About five minutes into the film the format changes somewhat, with more leisurely pictures of the G.I.s at work on the island, and then a female voice over.
-The female voice over (Jane Darwell) takes the personality of a middle aged woman from Springfield, Ohio, who is a mother-type figure pointing out how she recognizes a boy from her home town.
-The boy is Army Air Force pilot William E. "Junior" Kinney.
-Then stock footage of the Kinney family back home is introduced.
+A narrator (Donald Crisp) informs the audience where Midway Island is and its strategic importance.
+About five minutes into the film the format changes somewhat, with more leisurely pictures of the G.I.s at work on the island, and then a female voiceover (by Jane Darwell) is introduced.
+It portrays a middle aged woman from Springfield, Ohio, recognizing a boy from her home town.
+He is Army Air Force pilot William E. "Junior" Kinney.
+Footage of the Kinney family back home is then introduced.

-Abruptly the narrative (spoken by Henry Fonda) turns to the battle itself with approximately five minutes dedicated to the defense of the island, the naval battle, and the aftermath.
-At the end the various known Japanese losses are shown (four aircraft carriers, as well as battleships, aircraft, and men) and then brushed over with red or black paint.
+Abruptly the narrative (spoken by Henry Fonda) turns to the battle itself, with approximately five minutes dedicated to the defense of the island, the naval battle, and the immediate aftermath.
+A memorial service for those fallen during the battle follows, then PT boats sortieing for burials at sea.

+This short ends with a series of text posters displaying various estimated Japanese losses (of four aircraft carriers, damage to or sinking of 28 other warships, and 300 aircraft destroyed).

+The final poster is struck through with a large “V” for victory slashed in vivid red paint with a wide paintbrush.